Start typing to filter down your FAQ results

 We will use your data to

-- manage those services we provide to you
+- Manage and oversee the services we provide

-- train and manage the employment of our employees who deliver those services
+- Train and manage our colleagues who deliver services to you

-- help investigate any worries or complaints you have about your services.
+- Investigate any worries or complaints you have about your services.

-- General practitioners and hospitals regarding your medical history.
+- GPs and hospitals – to obtain relevant medical history.

-- Third party insurers or their representative regarding details of your claim.
+- Third party insurers or their representatives – to manage details of your claim.

-- Defendants (the accused person), if they are not represented, regarding details of your claim.
+- Unrepresented Defendants (the accused person) – to share details of your claim.

 - Your insurer.